Can you believe that 90 percent of all the data throughout history was generated in the past two years?

 Diagnostic analysis gives deeper insight into a specific problem, whereas descriptive analysis is more of an overview.
 Companies can use diagnostic analysis to understand why a problem occurred.
 This analysis is a bit more complex, and may even incorporate aspects of AI or machine learning.

 By pairing advanced algorithms with AI and machine learning, companies may be able to predict what will likely happen next.
 Being able to give an informed answer about the future can obviously bring a ton of value to a business.
-This insight is useful for trend forecasting and uncovering patterns.
+Predictive analytics is useful for trend forecasting and uncovering patterns.

 Prescriptive analysis is extremely complex, which is why it is not yet widely incorporated.
 While other analytic tools can be used to draw your own conclusions, prescriptive analysis provides you with actual answers.
 A high level of machine learning usage is needed for these type of reports.